 You typically create Mule apps to perform system integrations.
 Mule apps are configured to run in Mule Runtime.
-A request to a Mule app triggers Mule to encode the request and data in a Mule Event, and to pass it along a single or multiple threads.
+A request to a Mule app triggers Mule to encode the request and data in a Mule Event, and to pass it to either single or multiple threads.